 Applicants for Grant Aid

-For the entering Class of 2021, Harvard Law School requires parent financial resource information from all applicants for HLS Grant assistance who have not reached the age of 29 by September 1, 2018.
-A parental resource contribution will be calculated using standard institutional need analysis policy, and then adjusted according to the following scale:
+For the entering Class of 2023, Harvard Law School requires parent financial resource information from all applicants for HLS Grant assistance who have not reached the age of 29 by September 1, 2020.
+A parental resource assessment will be calculated using standard institutional need analysis policy, and then adjusted according to the following scale: